 “What?”
 Kate asked, confused.

-“Last I saw Robbie,” Coll went on, “he was off for the mountain.
-Runnin’ after you, I think it was.”
+“Last I saw Robbie,” Coll went on, “He went running up the mountain.
+Lookin’ for you.”

-As she said this, Coll let go of Kate’s hand, reached for the box of dropped potions, and drew out a small bottle.
+“Dunno,” Coll said.
+She let go of Kate’s hand, reached for the box of dropped potions, and drew out a small bottle.
 She pulled the stopper and the strong, leafy smell of elfroot filled the room.

 Kate’s stomach churned.
 “That’s not reassuring, Coll,” she said.